Andre4sH/agonlight-print-tool/README.md

 # agonlight-print-tool
-Command line tool to print files
+Basic program to print files on your printer.

 # AgonLight Printing Tool
 Welcome to the AgonLight Printing Tool!
 This program is designed for sending print jobs from the AgonLight computer to a network-connected printer via an ESP8266 module running the ZiModem firmware.
 Whether you're printing ASCII, PETSCII, or RAW data, this tool allows for flexible and customizable printing configurations.